What is CTV? In this complete guide, we break down everything marketers need to know about this powerful performance ad channel.

 Of course, simply plastering an advertisement is not enough to engage your audience.
-To go beyond simple brand recognition and devise a top-tier marketing strategy for the modern, connected age, check out our free ebook, The Essential Guide to CTV for Search and Social Marketers:
+To go beyond simple brand recognition and devise a top-tier marketing strategy for the modern, connected age, check out our free ebook, How CTV Advertising Powers the Performance TV Revolution:

 164 million Americans watch CTV content.
 While watching, those viewers might see in-stream ads before or during a program or home screen ads that viewers can engage with to learn more about the advertised product or service.
 By using these formats, advertisers can create performance campaigns optimized for any number of key metrics, like cost per completed view (CPCV), cost per acquisition (CPA), average order value (AOV), and return on ad spend (ROAS).

 To learn more about the promise of CTV advertising, check out our article: “What Is CTV Advertising?
 Connected TV & Its Role in the Digital Ecosystem.”